Lima Travel Guide

 - Fly over the famous Nazca Lines, one of the most thrilling and mysterious sights in South America.

-There are many fun and worthwhile excursions from Lima, and the city is the main transport hub of Peru, with regular flights and buses to the tourist centre of Cusco, and the southern attractions of Arequipa and Lake Titicaca.
+There are many fun and worthwhile excursions from Lima, and the city is the main transport hub of Peru, with regular flights and buses to the tourist centre of Cuzco, and the southern attractions of Arequipa and Lake Titicaca.

 Jorge Chavez International Airport, situated 10 miles (16km) northwest of Lima, is Peru's main airport, with direct flights to several European and American cities.